sinaptik-ai/pandas-ai/extensions/llms/litellm/README.md

-# LiteLLM Extension for PandaAI
+# LiteLLM Extension for PandasAI

-This extension integrates LiteLLM with PandaAI.
+This extension integrates LiteLLM with PandasAI.

 ## Installation